 For the best non-tracking cat litter, how large the litter particles are is also important.
 That’s because the smaller it is, the easier it is to track around.
 Look for a larger size litter that has some weight to it, also keeping in mind that your cat’s own size can play a small factor is how much litter is tracked.

 In addition to the important criteria above, I recommend looking for litter that somehow distinguishes itself.
 That could be odor control and being free of dyes or fragrances for sensitive cats.
 High customer ratings and a positive brand reputation I always consider pluses as well.

 Best Non-Tracking Cat Litter in 2021

 Without further ado, let’s jump right into my selection for the best non tracking cat litter you can find in 2021.
 Not only are these cat litter options that don’t track, but they also are a great overall value and a smart choice for helping your home stay cleaner.

 Fresh Step Clean Paws Simply Unscented Clumping Cat Litter

 Looking for a more natural cat litter that doesn’t track?
 This is one of your best picks.
-Naturally Fresh features a unique walnut clumping formula, which also is considered more environmentally friendly than clay clumping litter.
+Naturally Fresh features a unique clumping walnut litter, which also is considered more environmentally friendly than clay clumping litter.